 Additionally, the Special Limited Partner, an affiliate of the Advisor, holds a performance participation interest in the Operating Partnership that entitles it to receive an allocation of the Operating Partnership's total return to its capital account.
 As further described in Note 11 to our consolidated financial statements, total return is defined as distributions paid or accrued plus the change in NAV.
 Under the Operating Partnership's limited partnership agreement, the annual total return will be allocated solely to the Special Limited Partner after the other unit holders have received a total return of 5% (after recouping any loss carryforward amount) and such allocation will continue until the allocation between the Special Limited Partner and all other unit holders is equal to 12.5% and 87.5%, respectively.
 Thereafter, the Special Limited Partner will receive an allocation of 12.5% of the annual total return.
 The annual distribution of the performance participation interest will be paid in cash or Class I units of the Operating Partnership, at the election of the Special Limited Partner.
 During the years ended December 31, 2021, 2020 and 2019, we recognized \$204.2 million, \$15.1 million and \$10.4 million, respectively, of performance participation interest in the Company's consolidated financial statements as the performance hurdle was achieved as of December 31, 2021, 2020 and 2019, respectively.
 The performance participation interest for 2021 became payable on December 31, 2021 and in January 2022, we issued approximately 7.9 million Class I units of the Operating Partnership to the Special Limited Partner as payment for the performance participation interest for 2021.
-The performance participation interest for 2021, we issued approximately 0.7 million Class I units of the Operating Partnership to the Special Limited Partner as payment for the Special Limited Partner as payment for the performance participation interest for 2020.
-The performance participation interest for 2019 became payable on December 31, 2019 and in January 2020, we issued approximately 0.5 million Class I units of the Operating Partnership to the Special Limited Partner as payment for the performance participation interest for 2020.
+The performance participation interest for 2020 became payable on December 31, 2020 and in January 2021, we issued approximately 0.7 million Class I units of the Operating Partnership to the Special Limited Partner as payment for the performance participation interest for 2020.
 The performance participation interest for 2019 became payable on December 31, 2019 and in January 2020, we issued approximately 0.5 million Class I units of the Operating Partnership to the Special Limited Partner as payment for the performance participation interest for 2019.
 Each Class I unit is exchangeable into one Class I common share.